weirayao/X-R1/README.md

 2. Add a reward function for calculating the accuracy score of the generated solution.
 One should write a `{dataset_name}.py` file in `src/x_r1/reward_score` folder.
 Then, one should import the reward function in `src/x_r1/reward_manager.py` after the existing reward functions in `elif` statements.
 One should make the input arguments of the reward function consistent with the provided variables, and the column names in the dataset.

 3. Add a training recipe in `recipes` folder.
 Make sure the number of processes is set correctly (it should be the number of GPUs - 1).
+The full hyper-parameters are set in [grpo_config.py](https://github.com/huggingface/trl/blob/main/trl/trainer/grpo_config.py).
+Additional scriptarguments are set in [grpo.py](src/x_r1/grpo.py).
 Follow the following rules for setting `per_device_train_batch_size` and `num_generations`:

 **How to setting correct batch_Size and num_generations**